Check if your email has been exposed in a data breach

 Subscribe to email breach alerts

-• Stored securely (via a password manager like Bitwarden, 1Password, or LastPass)
+• Stored in a trusted password manager like Bitwarden, 1Password

 Changing a strong password